 - Winter: Application deadlines range between September and November.
 The semester starts in January.

-That said, some institutions have rolling intake sessions.
+However, some institutions have rolling intake sessions.
 This means classes start every couple of months.
 Other schools offer rolling admission, where incoming applications are processed as they’re received, and programs close once filled.

 Start applying as soon as your application materials are ready.
 Ideally, start applying nine months before you’d like to begin your studies.
 This gives you enough time to apply for immigration documents.
 In fact, to apply for your Canadian study permit, you’ll need a Letter of Acceptance from the institution where you’ll be studying, which can take up to two months after the academic application deadline to be issued.